Contents

 Q: What are the halal certification requirements?

-A: For a complete list of requirements, please read: Halal Certification Requirements – AHF
+A: For a complete list of requirements, please read: Halal Certification Requirements – AHF.

 Q: Can a product be certified without the facility?